 What is the option's time value?
 We know that every option's market price has two components: intrinsic value and time value.
 Therefore you always have:

 Option's market price = Intrinsic value + Time value

-In our J.P.
-Morgan call case, we know the option’s market price (3.95) and we have just calculated the intrinsic value (1.50).
+In our Bank of America call case, we know the option's market price (3.95) and we have just calculated the intrinsic value (1.50).
 It is easy to figure out the time value, which is 3.95 less 1.50 or equal to 2.45 dollars.

 Out of the money call option example

-Now we have another call option on J.P.
-Morgan expiring in December 2009 (same underlying, same expiration), but this time the strike price is 48 and the option’s market price is 1.70.
-The market price of J.P.
-Morgan stock is 44.50 like in the previous example.
+Now we have another call option on Bank of America expiring in March 2022 (same underlying, same expiration), but this time the strike price is 48 and the option's market price is 1.70.
+The market price of Bank of America stock is 44.50 like in the previous example.

 What is the intrinsic value?
 How much money would you save by exercising the option (buying the stock for 48) compared to buying the stock in the stock market (for 44.50)?

 Answer: you save nothing, as the option's strike price is higher than the market price of the underlying stock.
 This call option is out of the money and its intrinsic value is zero.
 Intrinsic value can't be negative, because you don't have to exercise the option if it would lose money.

 Now what is the time value?
 The market price of the option (1.70) has two components: intrinsic value (which is zero) and time value ? which therefore must be 1.70.

 Calculating intrinsic and time value of put options